 Taryn has found it a pleasure to be part of the team at Western Imaging for Women and the Maternal Fetal Medicine department at Sunshine Hospital since joining them in 2015.
 She understands the impact a diagnosis of an illness or disability has on the individual and family and the importance of an empathetic and supportive medical team.

 Taryn enjoys hanging out with two young sons, getting outdoors for a run and holidays at the beach.

 Catherine Jeyabala trained at St Vincent’s Hospital (Melbourne) in general and emergency Ultrasound.
 She then went on to train at Mercy Hospital for Women (Heidelberg), a tertiary centre for Women's imaging.
 To further her exposure in Women's imaging and Obstetrics, Catherine worked at Monash Ultrasound for Women.
 She is currently working at the Maternal Fetal Medicine Unit at Sunshine Hospital.
 She is passionate about Fetal cardiology and ensuring all her patients have a caring experience.

 Judy Jackson is a highly experienced Registered Nurse and Midwife who has worked broadly in all areas of maternity care.
 Her warm and bright manner, combined with extensive practice contributes greatly to our clinical services provided.
 Judy also works at the Epworth Maternity Special Care Nursery in East Melbourne.

 Her time off is well spent with her family, in her garden or quilting.

+Our administration team are here to make your visit with us as smooth and enjoyable as possible.
 Our team of medical receptionists are the first point of contact for patients, doctors and other health providers.
 At Western Imaging for Women, we recognise the main role that medical receptionists play in operating smoothly on a day-to-day basis.